uyuni-project/uyuni/docs/api-call.md

 ```
 Arguments taken by method *run*

-1: command to execute on the target system
+1. command to execute on the target system.

-2: true/false, by **default** is true.
-If the returncode of the command is !=0 then we raise an error and make failing the test.
-   Sometimes we expect that a command fail, or is not relevant that is succedded, so we use *false* in this case
+2. true/false, by **default** is true.
+If the return code of the command is nonzero, then we raise an error and make the test fail.
+Sometimes, we expect that a command fails, or sometimes, it is not relevant whether it succedded, so we use *false* in such cases.

-3: timeout : **default** is 200 . you can increase/decrease the timeout.
+3. timeout : **default** is 200.
+You can increase/decrease the timeout.

-4: user : **default** root. user that execute cmd
+4. user : **default** root. user that executes the command.

 ### Navigating through the SUSE manager Web interface